Skip to main content

 Subsection The Tate groups

-We now “fit together” the long exact sequences of cohomology and homology to get a doubly infinite exact sequence.
+We now stitch together the long exact sequences of cohomology and homology to get a doubly infinite exact sequence.
+The value of doing this may be unclear at first, but will become apparent when we compute the Tate cohomology of cyclic groups (Theorem 3.4.1).

 Definition 3.3.6.